2020 Serbian local elections: Bač

 Results of the election for the Municipal Assembly of Bač:

 Steva Panić of the Progressive Party was chosen as mayor after the election.

 Bačka Palanka

 Results of the election for the Municipal Assembly of Bačka Palanka:

 Incumbent mayor Branislav Šušnica of the Progressive Party was confirmed for another term in office after the election.

 Bački Petrovac

 Results of the election for the Municipal Assembly of Bački Petrovac:

 Jasna Šproh of the Progressive Party was chosen as mayor after the election, by a vote of fourteen to eleven.
 The Socialists supported the administration.

 Bečej

 Results of the election for the Municipal Assembly of Bečej:

 Incumbent mayor Dragan Tošić of the Progressive Party was confirmed for another term in office following the election, with the votes of thirty-five delegates.
 (The thirty-sixth delegate was absent).
 Former mayor Vuk Radojević was elected at the head of the Progressive list.

+Tošić died on 29 March 2023.
+The following month, Radojević was chosen as his replacement as mayor.

 Beočin

 Results of the election for the Municipal Assembly of Beočin:

 Mirjana Malešević Milkić of the Socialist Party was chosen as mayor after the election.
 She resigned in May 2022, and the Socialists lost their majority in the assembly after the defection of two delegates.
 The Progressives and Socialists formed a new coalition government in June 2022, with Biljana Janković of the Progressives as mayor.